-Manitsa, I. & Doikou, M. (in press).
-Social support for students with visual impairments in educational institutions : An integrative literature review.
+Manitsa, Ifigeneia and Doikou, Maro (2020) Social support for students with visual impairments in educational institutions : an integrative literature review.
 British Journal of Visual Impairment, ISSN (print) 1744-5809 (Epub Ahead of Print)

-Manitsa, Ifigeneia, Barlow-Brown, Fiona and Lyons, Evanthia (2019) Self-concept of adolescents with visual impairments.
-British Journal of Visual Impairment, ISSN (print) 0264-6196
+Manitsa, Ifigeneia, Barlow-Brown, Fiona and Lyons, Evanthia (2020) Self-concept of adolescents with visual impairments.
+British Journal of Visual Impairment, 38(2), pp. 160-167.
+ISSN (print) 0264-6196

 Manitsa, Ifigeneia, Barlow-Brown, Fiona and Lyons, Evanthia (2019) Self-concept in adolescents with visual impairments.
 In: 10th Annual Faculty Research Conference: Contemporary Issues in Business and Social Sciences in a period of uncertainty; 03 - 04 Jun 2019, Kingston upon Thames, U.K..
 (Unpublished)